lazarus99/boojbooks/readme.md

 A simple book list application, created for the Booj Reading List project.

-THis is the first Laravel application I've ever written.
+This is the first Laravel application I've ever written.

+Try the app live at: http://intense-basin-21129.herokuapp.com/books

+Getting everything running on Heroku was a bit of a pain.